vezzolter/DSA/Algorithms/Searching/BinarySearch/BinarySearch.md

    - if target **matches** with middle, the search is successful, **return** the index.
    - if target is **less** then middle, continue the search on the **left** half of a collection.
    - if target is **greater** then middle, continue the search on the **right** half of a collection.
-4. Repeat previous steps until either target element is found or the search interval is empty.
+4. Repeat the previous steps until the target element is found or the search interval is empty.

 # &#x1F4BB; Implementation
-The program initializes an array with specified integers, prompts the user to enter the value of a target element, performs a search using the binary search algorithm, and finally displays the result indicating whether the operation was successful or not.
+The program initializes an array with specified integers, prompts the user to enter the value of a target element, performs a search using the binary search algorithm.
+It then displays the result, indicating whether the search was successful (element found) or not (element not found).
 <p align="center"><img src="./Images/DemoSuccess.png"/></p>
 <p align="center"><img src="./Images/DemoFailure.png"/></p>